Health Benefits

 We might think that Red Currant and Pumpkin are similar with respect to nutritional value and health benefits.
 But the nutrient content of both fruits is different.
 Red Currant and Pumpkin Facts such as their taste, shape, color, and size are also distinct.
 The difference between Red Currant and Pumpkin is explained here.

 The amount of calories in 100 gm of fresh Red Currant and Pumpkin with peel is 56.00 kcal and 26.00 kcal and the amount of calories without peel is Not Available and 30.00 kcal respectively.
-Thus, Red Currant and Pumpkin belong to and category.These fruits might or might not differ with respect to their scientific classification.
+Thus, Red Currant and Pumpkin belong to Low Calorie Fruits and High Calorie Fruits category.These fruits might or might not differ with respect to their scientific classification.
 The order of Red Currant and Pumpkin is Saxifragales and Cucurbitales respectively.
 Red Currant belongs to Grossulariaceae family and Pumpkin belongs to Cucurbitaceae family.
 Red Currant belongs to Ribes genus of R. rubrum species and Pumpkin belongs to Cucurbita genus of Cucurbita mixta species.
 Beings plants, both fruits belong to Plantae Kingdom.